Maddy1206/quadruped_py_control/README.md

 ## Libraries

 You must download the pybind11 library seperately and put it in the specific folder.
 Make sure the path to the pybind11 files will be `/quadruped_py_control/python_wrapper/third-party/pybind11/`.
-Copy all files from the download to the pybind11-folder in this repository or use `git`:
+Copy all files from the download to the pybind11-folder in this repository or use `git` (if you used the `--recursive` flag, the pybind11 repo is already in the folder).

 ```
 cd ~/quadruped_py_control/python_wrapper/third-party